finbourne/luminesce-sdk-csharp/sdk/docs/SqlBackgroundExecutionApi.md

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<SqlBackgroundExecutionApi>();
             var executionId = "executionId_example";  // string | ExecutionId returned when starting the query
-            var nextMessageWaitSeconds = 56;  // int? | An override to the internal default as the the number of seconds to wait for stream-messages.
-Meant to help understand 404s that would seem on the surface to be incorrect. (optional)
+            var nextMessageWaitSeconds = 56;  // int? | An override to the internal default for the number of seconds to wait for stream-messages.
+Meant to help understand 404s that would seem on the surface to be incorrect. (optional) var startedAt = DateTimeOffset.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | Performance will be hugely improved if thet time (in UTC) when the query was started is provided.
+It will also significantly decrease the chances of a 404 where there really is data, as it can help to disambiguate between 'there is no query with this executionId' and 'there is such a query but we couldn't wait long enough for it to come back from the Feedback Stream'. (optional)

             try
             {
                 // uncomment the below to set overrides at the request level
-                // BackgroundQueryProgressResponse result = apiInstance.GetHistoricalFeedback(executionId, nextMessageWaitSeconds, opts: opts);
+                // BackgroundQueryProgressResponse result = apiInstance.GetHistoricalFeedback(executionId, nextMessageWaitSeconds, startedAt, opts: opts);

-                // GetHistoricalFeedback: View historical query progress (for older queries) BackgroundQueryProgressResponse result = apiInstance.GetHistoricalFeedback(executionId, nextMessageWaitSeconds);
+                // GetHistoricalFeedback: View historical query progress (for older queries) BackgroundQueryProgressResponse result = apiInstance.GetHistoricalFeedback(executionId, nextMessageWaitSeconds, startedAt);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));
             }
             catch (ApiException e)